 Florence and the Cinque Terre are not as close as many tourists may think.
 The distance between them is about 180 km, 112 miles.
 So, more than two hours, both by car and train.

 How much time should I spend at the Cinque Terre?

-The answer depends above all on the time at your disposal, but also to your way of traveling.
+The answer depends above all on the time at your disposal, but also on your way of traveling.
 If you have time, my suggestion is to spend at least one or two nights there.
 The best moments to enjoy Cinque Terre are in the late afternoon and evening when the crowd leaves, and early in the morning before the mass arrives.

 Moreover, if you arrive early in the morning you can visit all the villages in one day.
 Once, I did it.
 I arrived in La Spezia, I bought the Cinque Terre train card, and then I went straight to Monterosso.
-The time for a quick tour and I started the panoramic path that brings to Vernazza.
+The time for a quick tour and I started the panoramic path that brings me to Vernazza.
 From there I reached the other places by train.
 Another tip for you is to be in Manarola for sunset to see the colored houses during the golden hour.

 How to get from Florence to Cinque Terre

-My suggestion is to avoid, if possible, both Cinque Terre than Florence in Summer.
+My suggestion is to avoid, if possible, both Cinque Terre and Florence in Summer.
 Florence is sadly crowded and hot.
 Cinque Terre is a bit cooler thanks to the sea breeze but really overcrowded.
 Spring and Autumn are a bit better, at least with the weather.
 Winter is the coldest season but probably the best to enjoy these places out of the mass tourism.